 Customers can tell when you’re working on your own agenda, focused on competing in the market before focusing on solving the real problems they’re facing within the product.

-But if you focus on living these 6 trends, you’ll be on your way to creating products that are incredibly valuable for your users in 2022:
+But if you focus on living these 6 trends, you’ll be on your way to creating products that are incredibly valuable for your users:

 One of Cagan’s most valued and long-held beliefs is that empowered teams are motivated by the chance to solve real problems and show what they can do.